httpspenguin/css-website-template/README.md

   - In GitHub Desktop, navigate to `File > Clone a repository > URL` and paste the URL you just copied from GitHub.
   - Choose a location (`Documents` is fine) and press `Clone`.
 - Set up a repo in your own GitHub account by navigating to your repositories and clicking `New`.
 This will be where your portfolio site will sit.
 Leave it set to public for now.
 You do not need a readme, gitignore, or license.
 - In the Command Prompt (type `cmd` into Windows search), navigate to this cloned repo's files.
-You can do this using `cd <FILEPATH>` - in this case `cd documents` should do the trick.
+You can do this using `cd <FILEPATH>` - if you cloned into `Documents`, `cd documents/css-website-template` should do the trick.
 - Still in the Command Prompt, type `git remote set-url origin http://github.com/YOUR_USERNAME/YOUR_NEW_REPO`, replacing the necessary parts.
 You don't need the @ in your username.
 - Open up the cloned repo in VSCode.
 Try adding a `.txt` file to the file structure and committing it via GitHub Desktop.
 If it commits without any issues, you're good to go! :star2: